DataDog/documentation/content/en/llm_observability/terms/_index.md

 ## Evaluations

 LLM Observability offers quality checks and out-of-the-box metrics to evaluate the quality and effectiveness of your LLM conversations, including assessments of sentiment, topic relevancy, and user satisfaction.
-With evaluations, you can understand the performance of conversations and enhance your LLM application's responses which improves the user experience and ensures valuable, accurate outputs.
+With evaluations, you can understand the performance of conversations and enhance your LLM application's responses.
+This improves the user experience and ensures valuable, accurate outputs.

 {{< img src="llm_observability/evaluations/evaluations.png" alt="A quality evaluation in LLM Observability" style="width:100%;" >}}